District Council of Hawker

 The District Council of Hawker was a local government area in South Australia from 1888 to 1997, centred on the town of Hawker.
 At its creation it was the northernmost local government area in the state.

 History

 It was established on 5 January 1888 under the provisions of the District Councils Act 1887.
 It comprised the hundreds of Arkaba in the County of Hanson, Barndioota and Wonoka in the County of Blachford, and Wirreanda and Yednalue in the County of Granville.
 Land from each of the hundreds of Adams and Warcowie was added to the District Council on 12 May 1932.
 In 1936, it was reported to have an estimated population of 975 across an area of 300 square miles.
 In that year, the council elected a member from five wards, one for each of the initial hundreds.
-The main industry of the district was wool growing, replacing wheat farming, which had been popular in earlier days.
 It amalgamated with the District Council of Kanyaka-Quorn to form the Flinders Ranges Council on 1 January 1997.